| was

 and the Langkloof was first suggested by J C Mackay in a study,

+"Light Railways".
 He said a line through the fertile farm land

 between Port Elizabeth and Uniondale would help develop the area.
 He

 based his calculations on the traffic using the Gamtoos River ferry.
+As a result the Cape railways department did a

 survey of the route and concluded a standard gauge line would be too

+expensive to build.
 In 1898 a Norwegian born Cape Railways district

 engineer, Christian Bodker, published "Little Railways of the Cape